Particle Acceleration Time due to Turbulence-Induced Magnetic Reconnection: Histograms of the Parameters of the Reconnection Sites identified in the Simulated Jet

 \section{Histograms of the Parameters of the Reconnection Sites identified in the Simulated Jet}

-Figure \ref{hist-delta-theta-figure} presents histograms of the thickness $\Delta$, the angle $\theta$ between the reconnecting field and the guide field, and $\textup{sin}\theta$, as functions of the dynamical time evolution of the simulated jet.
-These parameters are used to determine the acceleration time evolution from eqs. \ref{tacc1}-\ref{tacc3}, as depicted in Figure \ref{tacc123} and Figure \ref{tacc-figure}, green curves.
+Figure \ref{hist-delta-theta-figure} shows histograms of the current-sheet thickness $\Delta$, the reconnection velocity $v_{in} = v_{\rm rec}$, the angle $\theta$ between the reconnecting field and the guide field, and $\sin \theta$, as functions of the dynamical evolution of the simulated jet.
+These quantities are used to derive the acceleration time evolution from eqs. \ref{tacc1}-\ref{tacc3}, shown by the green curves in Figures \ref{tacc123} and \ref{tacc-figure}.

-The thickness $\Delta$ was computed using the reconnection site search algorithm detailed in \citet[][]{kadowaki_etal_2021} \citep[see also][]{Kadowaki_2018}.
-The same algorithm allows to obtain the reconnection velocity distribution which is provided in \citetalias{Medina-Torrejón_2023}.
+They were computed using the reconnection-site search algorithm detailed in \citet[][]{kadowaki_etal_2021} \citep[see also][]{Kadowaki_2018}.
+The distribution of reconnection velocities shown in the top right panel is the same as that presented in \citetalias{Medina-Torrejon_2023}.